newatoms/beta/_private/customers/stby/pitches/privacy-vs-service.md

 ## Goal

-Raise STBY's trustworthiness by showing that STBY is aware about the potential negative impact of certain services
+Raise STBY's trustworthiness by showing that STBY is aware of the potential negative impact of certain services

 ## Action